jmkelly/sinatra-rspec-bootstrap/readme.md

 This is a my base setup for Sinatra, Rspec and Twitter Bootstrap.

-I use RVM, but if you don't just remove the .rvm file
+I use chruby, but if you don't feel free to remove the .ruby-version and .rvm file (if you aren't using rvm)

 To get running, run